Sleeping Satellite: Retrospective response

 Retrospectively, AllMusic editor Roch Parisien complimented the song as a "hypnotic, fashionably retro-psych-soul beauty".
 In 2011, Tom Ewing of Freaky Trigger wrote, "This, it seems to me, is part of what 'Sleeping Satellites articulating: a sense of disappointment bordering on betrayal that having dreamed of the Moon – or indeed, because it got there – humanity now seems confined to a slowly boiling Earth.
 This is potent, raw stuff and very difficult indeed to cover effectively in a pop song.
 And in truth Archer doesn't cover it effectively – the song's ambiguous and flowery, its emotional kick comes from Archer's self-belief more than anything you can read into it.
 But I have to say I like the idea that she tried."

-In 2012, Porcys ranked the song number 59 in their list of "100 Singles 1990–1999", naming it a "ideal pop-soul ballad", adding that "technically, 'Sleeping Satellite' is an elegant blend of acoustics with synthetics, starting from the chic cascade, unloading the pomposity of a piece on a bridge built of psychedelic keyboard variations."
+In 2012, Porcys ranked the song number 59 in their list of "100 Singles 1990–1999", naming it an "ideal pop-soul ballad", adding that "technically, 'Sleeping Satellite' is an elegant blend of acoustics with synthetics, starting from the chic cascade, unloading the pomposity of a piece on a bridge built of psychedelic keyboard variations."